dancer1325/rest-assured-wiki/FAQ.md

  get("/json").then().assertThat().body("any { it.key == 'size' }", is(true));
  ```

-3. Issues REST Assured with Grape
+## 3. Issues with REST Assured and Grape

  > If you run into issues with Grapes such as: